Br-ak/Godot_2D_Rogue-Lite_Game/README.md

 ![Quick Demo](Demo_Open.gif)

 ## Hub Area
-The player starts in a hub area with 3 main npcs.
-2 of those are merchants that the player can interact with to purchase equipment and permanant stat upgrades.
+The player starts in a hub area with 3 main NPCs.
+2 of them are merchants that the player can interact with to purchase equipment and permanent stat upgrades.
 ![Quick Demo](Demo_Merchant.gif)

 ### Tutorial
-The last npc is a tutorial npc that explains the area and various mechanics and menus of the game.
+The last NPC is a tutorial NPC that explains the area and various mechanics and menus of the game.
 ![Quick Demo](Demo_Tutorial.gif)

 ## Combat